Monitors have become a significant part of our daily lives, but most people don’t understand the difference between response time and refresh rate.

 What Is the Refresh Rate of A Monitor?

-The refresh rate (or refresh frequency) of a monitor or display is the number of times a display hardware updates its image in one second.
+The refresh rate, or refresh frequency, of a monitor or display, refers to the number of times that its hardware updates the image per second.

-Manufacturers often advertise the refresh rate of their monitors or displays in a range of values.
+Manufacturers typically advertise the refresh rate of their monitors or displays as a range of values.

 However, a display can only support a single refresh rate.
 It can’t alternate between different refresh rates.